 This may seem obvious, but inviting people who aren't invited to the wedding in inappropriate.
 It will likely offend them and will it look like you're pandering for gifts.
 The only exception is an office bridal shower, where coworkers want to impart well wishes on the bride.

 2. Keep It Intimate

 When it comes to inviting friends, it may be hard to narrow down your list, but the shower really is for your nearest and dearest.
-Invite your bridal party, and 3-5 close friends.
+Invite your bridal party, of course, and close family and friends.
 Do not feel obligated to invite the groomsmen's significant others or friends of your sister's unless you truly have a close relationship with them.
 A shower should be a healthy mix of family and the friends who know you best.
 After all, how else will they be able to win all those fun shower games?